Agroecology, 120 credits

 The programme contains theoretical bases and methodologies for agroecological and interdisciplinary analyses needed to contribute to sustainable development of livelihoods based on local renewable resources.
 The programme emphasises the relationship between biological resources and human societies.

 The programme has an international focus based upon educational partnership between SLU and universities in Ethiopia and Uganda.
-The Programme is first and foremost based on agroecological systems and experiences from Nordic agriculture, applied to tropical settings.
 Diverse cultural backgrounds and academic experiences among students are both encouraged and regarded as constructive for the overall training process.

 Programme scope: 2 years, 120 credits